2005 AFL Grand Final: Background

-The Eagles then punched their ticket to the grand final by defeating minor premiers Adelaide in their preliminary final by 16 points.
-Meanwhile, Nick Davis famously rescued Sydney in their semi-final at the SCG against Geelong with four 4th-quarter goals including one just seconds before the final siren.
-The Swans then overcame St Kilda in their preliminary final at the MCG after overturning a 7-point deficit going into the last quarter into a 31-point win with a seven-goal barrage.
+The Eagles qualified for the grand final by defeating minor premiers Adelaide in their preliminary final by 16 points.
+Meanwhile, Nick Davis famously rescued Sydney in their semi-final at the SCG against Geelong with four 4th-quarter goals, including one just seconds before the final siren.
+The Swans then overcame St Kilda in their preliminary final at the MCG after overturning a 7-point deficit going into the last quarter into a 31-point win with seven final quarter goals.

 In the week leading up to the grand final, West Coast's Ben Cousins was awarded the Brownlow Medal.
+There was controversy over the fact that Barry Hall was allowed to play, as he had escaped suspension for punching St Kilda's Matt Maguire in the preliminary final when similar incidents had drawn suspensions during the year.
+Hall later admitted in 2017 that he exploited a loophole in the rules, saying: "I shouldn’t have played.
+If rules are rules, I shouldn’t have played the Grand Final."

 Match summary

-West Coast opened the game aggressively, with Sydney struggling to get the ball to their end of the field.
-However, better goal kicking accuracy by the Swans put them ahead by two points at the first change.

-In the second quarter Sydney appeared to be asserting control of the game, kicking three goals while the Eagles got none.
-However, after the long break, West Coast put their stamp on the game, kicking three goals while the Swans went goalless.